-- 1. Completion of BIOL 5090;
+- 1. Completion of BIOL 5090; - Choosing a thesis advisor;

-- 2. Student chooses an advisor;

-- 3. Completion of BIOL 5100 and 5040;

-- 4. Selection of a thesis committee composed of a thesis advisor and at least two additional tenured/tenure-track faculty members;

-- 5. Student completes BIOL 5015;

-- 6. Submission of thesis proposal;

-- 7. Approval of thesis proposal by thesis committee;

-- 8. Registration in BIOL 5700;

-- 9. Successful oral defense of the thesis within two attempts.

-A maximum of six semester hours for the thesis course (BIOL 5700) may be applied toward the master's degree.
+- Completion of BIOL 5100; - 4.
+Selection of a thesis committee composed of a thesis advisor and at least two additional tenured/tenure-track faculty members from Biological Sciences; - 5.
+Successful presentation and oral defense of a written thesis proposal; - 6.
+Continuous registration in BIOL 5700 until thesis work is completed and written thesis is approved by the department faculty; - 7.
+Successful oral defense of the thesis project within two attempts.
+A maximum of six semester hours for the graduate research course (BIOL 5700) may be applied toward the master's degree.
+Consistent with the policy of the School of Graduate and Professional Studies, a grade of "T" is assigned for BIOL 5700 until the final written thesis has been approved by the department.
+"T" grades are then changed to "P" (Pass) once the written thesis has been approved.

-The student must declare and adhere to a curriculum specified by one of the following tracks of study: Microbial/ Molecular Biology; Chemical Biology; Applied Physiology; Environmental Biology.
+The student must declare and adhere to a curriculum specified by one of the following tracks of study: Applied Physiology (BIOA); Environmental Biology (BIOE); Molecular / Cell Biology (BIOM).